Interactive multimedia chemistrysoftware

 What ongoing committment is there to development?

-This interactive multimedia chemistry software is written by a practising chemistry educator and will continue to be developed as it has been over the past ten years, it is always updated and developed with new ideas.
+This interactive multimedia chemistry software is written by a chemistry educator and will continue to be developed as it has been over the past years, it is always updated and developed with new ideas.
 (Version history)

 How much does it cost?